moleculeprotocol/IPNFT/audit/ARCHITECTURE.md

 - `Schmackoswap` is an optional contract that allows selling off IPNFTs at a fixed ask price.
 It works with any ERC1155 token with a supply of 1.
 - The IPFNT owner can `list` an IPNFT at an `askPrice` denoted by an ERC20 `paymentToken`.
 - A `listing` can optionally have a `beneficiary` address that can be different from the listing creator.
-- Any buyer who'd like to call the ask must be whitelisted that's managed by the listing creator.
+- Any buyer who'd like to fulfill the ask must be added to a whitelist, managed by the listing creator.
-- A whitelisted buyer can `fulfill` a listing at any time by approving `Schmackoswap` to spend the asked amount of `paymentToken` and calling `fulfilll`
+- A whitelisted buyer can `fulfill` a listing at any time by approving `Schmackoswap` to spend the asked amount of `paymentToken` and calling `fulfill`
 - The IPNFT is atomically swapped against the payment token amount.

 ## The Fractionalizer